-Partner David Few, in our Corporate team, looks at the Person of Significant Control (PSC) Register and the implications of the regime.
+Partner David Few, head of our Corporate team, looks at the Person of Significant Control (PSC) Register and the implications of the regime.

 As we previously reported, UK LLP’s and listed companies have been required to keep and maintain a Person of Significant Control (PSC) register.
 The purpose of introducing the PSC register in part of several measures taken by Companies House to improve the transparency relating to people who ultimately own and control UK LLP’s and companies.